 Caesars Sportsbook Promo Code: Get 10 100% Profit Boosts for March Madness Sunday Games

-New users can claim an exciting welcome offer with the Caesars Sportsbook promo code SICZRDYW ahead of Sunday's March Madness Round 2 action.
-The promotion rewards first-time bettors with 10 100% profit boost tokens after placing just a $1 qualifying wager on games like Miami vs. Purdue or Kentucky vs. Iowa State.
-Check out the latest sportsbook promos available as of March 22.
+New users can claim an exciting welcome offer with the Caesars Sportsbook promo code SICZRDYW for Sunday's March Madness action.
+The promotion awards 10 100% profit boost tokens after placing just a $1 qualifying wager.
+March 22 brings four thrilling Round 2 matchups perfect for testing this generous offer, and bettors can explore additional sportsbook promos alongside this welcome bonus.

 How the Caesars Sportsbook promo code works for March Madness betting

-The Caesars Sportsbook promo code SICZRDYW delivers exceptional value for March Madness bettors.
-After registering with the code and placing your first real money wager of at least $1, you'll receive 10 100% profit boost tokens regardless of whether your initial bet wins or loses.
-Each boost token can be applied to wagers up to $25, effectively doubling your potential profits on future bets.
+The Caesars Sportsbook promo code SICZRDYW delivers exceptional value for new customers ready to wager on Sunday's March Madness games.
+After registering with the required promo code and placing a qualifying $1 wager, users receive 10 100% profit boost tokens that can enhance future bets up to $25 each.
+This promotion requires completing your first real money wager within 30 days of account creation.

-Consider betting on the Tennessee vs. Virginia matchup with your qualifying wager.
-If you place a $10 bet on Tennessee +3.5 at +110 odds and the Volunteers cover, you'd win $11 in profit plus your original stake back.
-Then you could use one of your profit boost tokens on a $25 bet on the UCLA vs. UConn game, turning potential $20 profit into $40 if your boosted wager hits.

 This Caesars Sportsbook promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, MO, NC, NJ, NY, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Follow these simple steps to claim your profit boost tokens and start betting on Sunday's March Madness action:
+Follow these simple steps to secure your profit boost tokens for Sunday's tournament action:

-- Click the registration button and enter promo code SICZRDYW during signup.
+- Register for a new Caesars Sportsbook account using promo code SICZRDYW on the mobile app or desktop website.

-- Provide required personal information including name, address, and date of birth.
+- Complete the verification process by providing personal information including your date of birth, email address, and residential address.

-- Make a minimum deposit of $10 to fund your new account.
+- Make an initial deposit of at least $10 to fund your new account.

-- Place your first qualifying wager of at least $1 on any eligible market, such as the Iowa vs. Florida or Utah State vs. Arizona games.
+- Place your first qualifying wager of $1 or more on any March Madness game, such as Utah State versus Arizona or UCLA against UConn.

-- Receive your 10 100% profit boost tokens automatically after your qualifying bet settles.
+- Receive your 10 100% profit boost tokens automatically after your qualifying wager settles.

 For more details about features and betting options, read our comprehensive Caesars Sportsbook review.